tardate/LittleArduinoProjects/README.md

-# 723  Little Electronic Art Projects
+# 724  Little Electronic Art Projects

-> Latest addition:sparkles: [Voltage Controlled LED Dimmer](./Electronics101/LED/Dimmer/VCO) - Demonstrating a voltage-controlled LED current source with a triangle wave generator.
+> Latest addition:sparkles: [HIDF Twin Otter Recon/SpecOps](./Kraft/HIDF/TwinOtter) - DHC-6 Twin Otter from Revell (04901 in 1:72), as seen commandeered by HIDF Gendarmerie and pressed into service as a reconnaissance and special ops platform.
+For the Micro Machines Podcast HIDF GB.

 Just my collection of projects, many involving electronics or an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),